stride3d/stride-docs/en/manual/files-and-folders/cached-files.md

 ### Settings cache

-Game Studio saves editor information (such as window positions and recently-opened projects) in: *%AppData%/Silicon Studio*
+Game Studio saves editor information (such as window positions and recently-opened projects) in: *%AppData%/Xenko*

 Game Studio also saves information about open tabs and the editor camera position in the `.xkpkg.user` file in the project folder (eg *~/MyGame/MyGame/MyGame.xkpkg.user*).